jaydio/rosbackup-ng/doc/COMMAND_REFERENCE.md

 | `-b` | `--progress-bar` | False | No | Show progress bar during parallel execution (disables scrolling output) ¹ |
 | `-x` | `--compose-style` | False | No | Show Docker Compose style output instead of log messages ¹ |

-¹ The `-b` and `-x` options are mutually exclusive and cannot be used together.
+¹ The `--log-file`, `--log-level`, `--progress-bar`, and `--compose-style` options are mutually exclusive and cannot be used together.

 ## bootstrap_router.py